httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 received in previous Set-Cookie headers.
 The origin server is free to ignore the Cookie header or use its contents for an application-defined purpose.

 Origin servers MAY send a Set-Cookie response header with any response.
-User agents MAY ignore Set-Cookie headers contained in responses with 100-level status codes but MUST process Set-Cookie headers contained in other responses (including responses with 400- and 500-level status codes).
 An origin server can include multiple Set-Cookie header fields in a single response.
 The presence of a Cookie or a Set-Cookie header field does not preclude HTTP caches from storing and reusing a response.

 Origin servers SHOULD NOT fold multiple Set-Cookie header fields into a single